National Green Tribunal Act, 2010: Structure

 The five regional benches are at New Delhi (North), Mumbai (West), Bhopal (Central), Chennai (South) and Kolkata (East).
 Each Bench has a specified geographical jurisdiction in a region.
 Further, a mechanism for circuit benches is also available.
 For example, the Southern Zone bench, which is based in Chennai, can decide to have sittings in other places like Bangalore or Hyderabad.

 The Chairperson of the NGT is a retired Judge of the Supreme Court, headquartered in New Delhi.
 On 18 October 2010, Justice Lokeshwar Singh Panta became its first Chairman and currently Justice Prakash Shrivastava has been appointed as Chairperson of National Green Tribunal (NGT) on 21 August 2023.
 Retired justice Adarsh Kumar Goel is the former chairman of the tribunal from 6 July 2018 to 6 July 2023.
-Also, on 15 January 2022, Afroz Ahmad took charge as a Member in Principal bench Delhi.
-Other Judicial members are retired Judges of High Courts.
+Also, on 15 January 2022, Afroz Ahmad took charge as a Member at the Principal bench Delhi.
+Other Judicial members are retired judges of High Courts.
 Each bench of the NGT will comprise at least one Judicial Member and one Expert Member.
 Expert members should have a professional qualification and a minimum of 15 years of experience in the field of environment/forest conservation and related subjects.
 The members are not re-elected.